regal/regal/README.md

 The following is a step-by-step guide for creating a basic game of *Rock, Paper, Scissors* with Regal and TypeScript.

 For more detailed information on any topic, see the [API Reference](#api-reference) below.
+Everything in this guide is available in the Regal [**demos**](https://github.com/regal/demos/tree/master/my-first-game) repository as well.

 #### Step 1.
 Set up project